pharo-open-documentation/pharo-wiki/General/GithubActions.md

 It is useful when we release a project to save a Pharo image of this project with the version of the release.

-This can be done with a new workflow file that will target realeses:
+This can be done with a new workflow file that will target releases:

 ```yml
 name: Release